lakshmireddy-77/docker/notes.md

 docker rmi  nginx
 # instead of create container, pull image ,start container we can use
-docker run <image>:<tag> ---> But it block the terminal, It is foreground docker run -d <image> ---> To dettaching the output to the screen, It will run in the background
+docker run <image>:<tag> ---> But it block the terminal, It is foreground docker run -d <image> ---> To dettaching the output to the screen, It will run in the background. everytime we are running docker run command it will create conatiners

 # here nginx is running how we can access
 we can get using ports
 # docker diagram
+conatiner is like a mini sever
+0 to
 docker run -d -p 80:80 <image>
 # we cannot use same local port again
 # to see the conatiner id's